top of page

 The Hidden Risk of Integrations: A Checklist for Vetting Third-Party Apps (API Security)

 Modern businesses depend on third-party apps for everything from customer service and analytics to cloud storage and security.
 But this convenience comes with risk, every integration introduces a potential vulnerability.
 In fact, 35.5% of all recorded breaches in 2024 were linked to third-party vulnerabilities.
 The good news?
 These risks can be managed.
-This article highlights the hidden dangers of third-party API integrations and provides a practical checklist to help you e
+This article highlights the hidden dangers of third-party API integrations and provides a practical checklist to help you ev

 Jeremy